Data Processing Addendum

 4.2 Changes to Sub-processors

-Soteri maintains a current list of Sub-processors in this DPA.
-The Customer is responsible for reviewing this list periodically.
-Customer may object to a new Sub-processor by notifying Soteri at hello@soteri.io within 30 days of being informed.
+Soteri will provide notice of material changes to its Sub-processors through the Soteri Trust Center.
+Customers are encouraged to subscribe to Trust Center updates to receive such notifications.
+Customer may object to a new Sub-processor by notifying Soteri at hello@soteri.io within 30 days of being informed of the change.
 If Soteri is unable to reasonably accommodate the objection, Customer may terminate the affected Services.

 4.3 Sub-processor Obligations